FrancesCoronel/personal-website-v3/_posts/2015-07-03-fullstack-academy-week-4.md

         \[youtube=https://www.youtube.com/watch?v=NdREEcfaihg\]
 -   For my *Bubblunch* (since my learning team’s name is Bubbles), we played 2 games of Avalon.
-In one of the games, I revealed I was Merlin by uttering *“Yeah”* in that part of the game where special people get to open their eyes and crap so we had to completely start over.
+In one of the games, I revealed I was Merlin by uttering *"Yeah"* in that part of the game where special people get to open their eyes and crap so we had to completely start over.
     -   If my mind resembled the plot line of the movie